We don’t tell you what you need. We ask you what you want and then work to make it happen.

 PHP believes that the active involvement of our participants and their families, caregivers, and circles of support is a vital component of the Life Plan.
 Whenever possible, we involve participants in the development of their Life Plan and include others who are important to them.
 This might include family members, friends, caregivers, residential supervisors, staff within their habilitation programs, and advocates.

-Our Care Managers and Coordinators will consult these individuals during all phases of the Life Planning process by telephone, in-home visits, or conferences and incorporate the input they receive into our participants’ Life Plans.
+Our Clinical Team Leaders and Care Managers will consult these individuals during all phases of the Life Planning process by telephone, in-home visits, or conferences and incorporate the input they receive into our participants’ Life Plans.

 Revising the Life Plan